EliasPotagas/ShopNest/README.md

 - **Laptop Demand:** Laptops accounted for **33% of total sales ($9.5M)**.
 Despite having the **lowest order volume**, they had the **highest AOV**, averaging **$1.3K per order**.
 - **Least Popular Product:** Bose Headphones had the weakest performance, recording just **3K units sold** and **27 total orders**, making them the **least desirable product** in our catalog.
-- **Refunds:** Lenovo’s ThinkPad laptops and Apple’s MacBook laptops had the highest refund rates, with ThinkPads reaching 12%, surpassing all other product categories
+- **Refund Cost:** Issued a total of 5,304 refunds, amounting to $1.7 million in costs.

 ### Recommendations:
 - **Samsung Products**: While **demand is high**, introducing **product bundles** with **higher AOV items** could drive **increased revenue and profitability** by encouraging **larger purchases**.
 - **Apple iPhone**: With only **288 orders** but a **high AOV of $740**, targeted **Loyalty Program promotions** with **exclusive discounts** for existing **Apple consumers** could **boost sales**, strengthen **Loyalty Program engagement**, and drive a **notable increase in total revenue**.

-- **Removing the Bose Headphones**: Due to their **poor performance** and **lack of resonance with customers**, removing them from the website would create space for a **more appealing and higher-performing product**.
 - Conduct a quality assurance and consumer feedback review to identify the key reasons behind the high return rates for the laptops and implement necessary improvements to reduce refunds.
 ## Refunds
 <p align="center">
   <img src="https://github.com/EliasPotagas/ShopNest/blob/d6116784f5a38ca520567f426f23a39ab59e0e5e/Pictures/refunds_linegraph.png" alt="Image Alt">
 </p>

-- **Apple AirPods** accounted for **83%** of all Apple product refunds, making them the **primary driver of returns**.
+- **Brand Refunds:** Apple products accounted for **83%** of all Apple product refunds, making them the **primary driver of returns**.
-- Data Gap
-- Most refunded product MoM + metrics
-- why were there dips in refunds for x period
+- **Data Gap:** has persisted since August 1st, 2021, and remains unresolved.
+A meeting with the data engineering team is necessary to identify and address the issue.
+- **Top Refunded Product:** Apple AirPods consistently ranked as the most refunded product month over month.

 # Insights and Recommendations